junxit/us-congress-bills-114/bill.md

     - **(A)** *General rule* In the case of a defendant (other than a defendant with a prior conviction for a qualifying serious violent felony) who, before the date of enactment of this Act, was convicted of an offense for which the penalty is amended by this section and who was sentenced to a term of imprisonment for the offense, the sentencing court may, on motion of the defendant or the Director of the Bureau of Prisons, or on its own motion, upon prior notice to the Government, reduce the term of imprisonment for the offense, after considering the factors set forth in section 3553(a) of title 18, United States Code, the nature and seriousness of the danger to any person or the community, and the post-sentencing conduct of the defendant, if such a reduction is consistent with this section and the amendments made by this section.
     - **(B)** *Definition* In this paragraph the term “qualifying serious violent felony” means an offense that—
       - **(i)** is a serious violent felony as that term is defined in section 102(58) of the Controlled Substances Act; and
-      - **(ii)** the conviction carries 3 or more criminal history points as determined under the United States Sentencing Guidelines.
+      - **(ii)** carries 3 or more criminal history points as determined under the United States Sentencing Guidelines.

 ## § 3.
 Broadening of existing safety valve